darccio/zas/README.md

 Yes.
 Enough.
 Your delightful site is on .zas/deploy.
 Enjoy.

+What is happening here?
+Well, "generate" subcommand is called by default.
+This subcommand accepts the following flags:

+* -verbose: print ALL the things!
+* -full: generates all the input files.
+By default, zas has an incremental mode which keeps source and deploy directories in sync.

 ## Configuration and extension

 Zas is like water.
 It can flow or it can cr...
 Nevermind, Zas doesn't crash (please fill an issue if it does).

 Everything is configurable at .zas/config.yml.
 It is created with default vaules everytime you create a repository.
 Beware, it is created every time you execute init.

+You can override "site" config section in two ways:

+1. HTML comment in files (most precedence).
+1. .zas.yml file at directory level.
+Its scope is its directory and subdirectories (until another .zas.yml is found).

 To extend Zas functionality you can use and create plugins.
 Developers, you can develop them in any language (not only in Golang) thanks to Unix magic.
 And more gophers.